 The community at The University of Tampa strives to support the development of each student as a productive and responsible citizen who embraces the values of honesty, good citizenship, trust, respect and responsibility.
 The Office of Residence Life is committed to fostering an inclusive residential community and dynamic learning experiences that promote student development and academic success.

-Residential students are required to abide by all rules and regulations established by the University which include the Housing Agreement, Campus Living Policies and Student Conduct of Conduct.
-If a student exhibits inappropriate behavior according to University standards or constitutes a detriment to orderly community living, the associate dean of students or designee may within his/her sole discretion change the room assignment or cancel this agreement immediately without refund.
-Residential students who fail to abide by the Campus Living Policies and Housing Agreement may be referred to the Office of Student Conduct who will determine potential violations of the Campus Living Policies and/or Student Code of Conduct and if found responsible for violations any applicable sanctions which may include a housing reassignment or termination of residency.
-A student whose agreement is cancelled, terminated or suspended or who is expelled from the University for disciplinary reasons may forfeit the semester’s room charges.
+Students are required to abide by all rules and regulations established by the University which include the Housing Agreement, Campus Living Policies and Student Conduct of Conduct.
+If a student exhibits inappropriate behavior according to University standards or constitutes a detriment to orderly community living, the Assistant Vice President for Student Affairs and Dean of Students or designee may within his/her sole discretion change the room assignment or cancel this agreement immediately without refund.
+Students who fail to abide by the Campus Living Policies and Housing Agreement may be referred to the Office of Student Conduct who will determine potential violations of the Campus Living Policies and/or Student Code of Conduct and if found responsible for violations any applicable sanctions which may include a housing reassignment or termination of residency.
+A student whose agreement is canceled, terminated or suspended or who is expelled from the University for disciplinary reasons may forfeit the semester’s room charges.

 Only enrolled full-time students may reside in campus housing.
 Any student registering or dropping below full-time status must request approval to remain in the residence halls from the Office of Residence Life and may be subject to agreement cancellation and removal from the residence hall.
 If you have any questions regarding the Campus Living Policies, please contact the Office of Residence Life at firstname.lastname@example.org or (813) 253-6239.

 In accordance with applicable federal, state and local disability laws, The University of Tampa will make every effort to provide reasonable housing accommodations for students who have a qualifying disability.
-Any student needing accommodations related to University housing or meal plan options should contact the associate director of Academic Excellence Programs in Student Disability Services to request appropriate accommodations and provide supporting documentation.
-Student Disability Services and Residence Life work collaboratively in order to provide appropriate housing accommodations for eligible students living on-campus.
+Any student needing accommodations related to University housing or meal plan options should contact the associate director of Student Accessibility and Academic Support in Student Accessibility Services to request appropriate accommodations and provide supporting documentation.
+Student Accessibility Services and Residence Life work collaboratively in order to provide appropriate housing accommodations for eligible students living on-campus.

 If reasonable accommodations cannot immediately be satisfied due to capacity/facility design/availability/etc., the student’s request will be given priority over other housing requests.
-Each student’s request will be reviewed on an individual basis and may require a meeting with the associate director of Academic Excellence Programs in Student Disability Services.
+Each student’s request will be reviewed on an individual basis and may require a meeting with the associate director of Student Accessibility and Academic Support in Student Accessibility Services.

 Documentation for housing accommodations should include: